-Have you ever wondered why blacks have dark skin?
+Have you ever wondered why Blacks have dark skin?
 Back in the days of my youth, my pastors believed it an important question to answer.
-Now, no one ever asked, “have you ever wondered where whites get their light skin?”
-What was vitally important was sussing out a definitive answer for why some people had black skin.
+Now, no one ever asked, “have you ever wondered where Whites get their light skin?”
+What was vitally important was sussing out a definitive answer for why some people had Black skin.
 The easy answers, of course, were melanin and proximity to the equator, but when you believe the Bible is the inspired, inerrant, infallible Word of God, the right answer to this question must come from the Bible.
 After all, the Bible is God’s supernatural answer book.
-Whatever the Bible says about history and science is true.
-Now, the Bible never explicitly explains why blacks have dark skin, but since Adam and Eve were white, well, where did blacks come from?
-No amount of white-on-white breeding will produce black children, so there must be a “Biblical” answer to why so many people have dark skin, right?
+Whatever the Bible says about history, biology, and genetics is true.
+Now, the Bible never explicitly explains why Blacks have dark skin, but since Adam and Eve were White, well, where did Blacks come from?
+No amount of white-on-white breeding will produce Black children, so there must be a “Biblical” answer to why so many people have dark skin, right?

-As a young Independent Fundamentalist Baptist, I was taught that Genesis 4 clearly revealed to any racist who wanted to know why blacks had dark skin.
+As a young Independent Fundamentalist Baptist (IFB), I was taught that Genesis 4 clearly revealed to any racist who wanted to know why Blacks had dark skin.
 Genesis 4:15 says:

 And the Lord said unto him, Therefore whosoever slayeth Cain, vengeance shall be taken on him sevenfold.
 And the Lord set a mark upon Cain, lest any finding him should kill him.

 Genesis 4 details the story of Cain murdering his brother Abel.
-One of God’s punishments of Cain was setting a “mark” upon him.
-More than a few Baptist preachers, especially Southern Baptist segregationists in the South, believed that this mark was God turning Cain’s oh-so-European white skin black.
-These Jesus-loving racists went to great lengths to trace the lineage of Cain down through history, showing — in their minds anyway — that Cain’s descendants had black skin.
-Of important note was the fact that Noah’s son Ham married a black descendant of Cain, thus continuing the curse down through human history.
+One of God’s punishments for Cain was setting a “mark” upon him.
+More than a few Baptist preachers, especially Southern Baptist segregationists in the South, believed that this mark was God turning Cain’s oh-so-European White skin Black.
+These Jesus-loving racists went to great lengths to trace the lineage of Cain down through history, showing — in their minds anyway — that Cain’s descendants had Black skin.
+Of important note was the fact that Noah’s son Ham married a Black descendant of Cain, thus continuing the curse down through human history.
 I knew of Baptist preachers who spent countless hours tracing the genealogy of Cain through the pages of the Bible.
-These preachers believed that blacks were intellectually inferior to whites, and were best suited for manual labor.
-Slavery in the United States was justified by Christian pastors who believed the Bible taught that blacks were a cursed race in need redemption.
-Slavery, then, was an act of benevolence — white slave owners giving their black charges a far better life than they would have had in Africa.
-This wretched thinking continues to drive how the United States interacts with countries with populations that are primarily non-white — you know, Trump’s “shit-hole countries.”
-These poor, inferior, ill-bred, ignorant people need our benevolence and help, even if it is given to them through military force or coup.
+These preachers believed that Blacks were intellectually inferior to Whites, and were best suited for manual labor.
+Slavery in the United States was justified by Christian pastors who believed the Bible taught that Blacks were a cursed race that needed redemption.
+Slavery, then, was an act of benevolence — White slave owners giving their Black charges a far better life than they would have had in Africa or the Caribbean islands.
+This wretched thinking continues to drive how the United States interacts with countries with populations that are primarily non-White — you know, Trump’s “shit-hole countries.”
+These poor, inferior, ill-bred, ignorant people need our benevolence and help, even if it is given to them through military force or a coup.

 In the late 1980s, I attended a Street Preacher’s Conference in Washington, DC.
 While there, I met a man who was a rabid follower of IFB preacher Peter Ruckman.
-As we were fanning out from the Washington Mall, the man told me that he didn’t bother witnessing to blacks.
+As we were fanning out from the Washington Mall to preach, the man told me that he didn’t bother witnessing to Blacks.
 “They don’t have souls, you know, so there’s no reason for us to witness to them.”
-I couldn’t believe what this many was saying.
-He was condemning to Hell a vast portion of the human race, all because they had the wrong color of skin.
+I couldn’t believe what this “godly” man was saying.
+He was condemning to Hell a vast portion of the human race, all because they had the wrong skin color.
 I told him I didn’t believe such nonsense, and then I quickly walked away.

 Connect with me on social media: